 BPI works on behalf of its members to ensure that the views of British record labels are heard in Parliament, across key Government departments and a wide range of political and industry stakeholders.
 In recent times we have successfully secured an extension of copyright term to 70 years – bringing UK musicians closer in line with their US counterparts – and driven forward the Digital Economy Act to reduce filesharing by 70%.
 We are currently lobbying Government for tax incentives for investment in British music, joint cooperation on explicit music content, and access to finance to assist SMEs with taking on apprentices and interns.

 BPI ensures that its members are active at national and international trade events, enabling them to raise their profile and expand their operations into new markets.
-BPI currently runs trade missions to Tokyo, LA and a different European region each year, while offering discounted rates to members who wish to attend MIDEM and other international music conferences.
+BPI has run trade missions to LA, Tokyo, Australia and different European regions each year, while offering discounted rates to members who wish to attend midem, SXSW and other international music conferences.

 BPI’s Innovation Panel is helping to accelerate the development of the UK’s legal digital music market.
 BPI offers support to both new and established digital music service operators – by sharing consumer research, helping to identify and value unfulfilled market opportunities and providing a unified forum for dialogue with labels on service design and market strategies.

 BPI provides a forum where members can get to know and share knowledge and experience with other labels which face similar issues, and meet labels who may be potential business partners.
 It is also a forum where the key issues facing record labels are discussed and joint action agreed.

 BPI offers a wide range legal advice and counsel to its members, including standard agreements with other music industry bodies such as PPL/VPL, the Musicians’ Union and PRS For Music.
 This simplifies commercial agreements for our members making it easier for them to get on with daily business.